 At the meeting, the Preparation Programme leading to First Confession/Reconciliation and First Holy Communion the following May/June is outlined, and the commitment required from both parents and children is explained.
-Parents are then invited to apply for places on the Preparation Programme – applications being required from all parents – including those with children at Holy Ghost School.
+Parents are then invited to apply for places on the Preparation Programme – applications being required from all parents – including those with children at Holy Ghost School or at Oliver House.

-Children at Holy Ghost School are usually prepared in the school during school-time.
+Children at Holy Ghost School or Oliver House are usually prepared in the school during school-time.
 Children at other Catholic and non-Catholic Schools are offered a number of out-of-school options for preparation.
 Currently these are term-time only on Mondays, Tuesdays or Wednesdays from 4.30pm – 5.30pm, or Saturdays from 9am – 10am.
+Currently these are term-time only on Wednesdays from 4.30pm – 5.30pm, or Saturdays from 9am –10am.
 All these take place in the Parish Centre (27 Nightingale Square).

-Before the Summer Holidays, children not at Holy Ghost School have their preparation groups confirmed, and then everyone is given dates for 3 Presentation Masses on Sundays at 11am for parents and children, and dates for 3 Parents’ Meetings on Wednesdays 8pm – 9pm.
+Before the Christmas Holidays, children not at Holy Ghost School or Oliver House have their preparation groups confirmed, and then everyone is given dates for 2 Presentation Masses on Sundays at 11am for parents and children, and dates for 2 Parents’ Meetings on Wednesdays 8pm – 9pm.

 The Programme starts in the Autumn, and involves preparation sessions in term-time only on Tuesday evenings in the Church Crypt from 6.30pm – 8pm.
 There is also a Weekend Retreat involved towards the end of the Programme.
 During the course of the Preparation Programme there will be 3 Parents’ Meetings on Wednesday evenings from 8pm – 9pm.